andy-bridger/stemsegment/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Intended for processing 4D-STEM datasets using an autoencoder trainer and a DataWrapper for processing the samples.
-The example notebooks should walkthrough the process of using training an auto-encoder and using it to cluster regions with similar diffraction data automatically.
+The example notebooks should walkthrough the process of training the encoder and using it to cluster regions with similar diffraction data automatically.